Mike Sharavjamts: High school career

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Dayton 2022 Basketball Commitments".
+Rivals.
+Retrieved October 20, 2022.; "Dayton Flyers 2022 Player Commits".
+ESPN.
+Retrieved October 20, 2022.; "2022 Team Ranking".
+Rivals.
+Retrieved October 20, 2022.;

 College career

 Dayton Flyers

 Sharavjamts committed to play college basketball at the University of Dayton in 2022.
 As a freshman, he averaged 5.6 points, 1.9 rebounds, and 2.6 assists per game.

 In March 2023, Sharavjamts announced that he would enter the 2023 NBA draft.
 In the summer of 2023, Sharavjamts announced that he would withdraw from the 2023 NBA draft and transferred to the San Francisco Dons.

 San Francisco Dons

 On June 14, 2023, head coach Chris Gerlufsen announced that Sharavjamts has signed to the San Francisco Dons.

-In 2023-24 season, Sharavjamts started all 34 games for the San Francisco Dons, averaged 7.7 points, 3.0 rebounds, and 2.7 assists per game.
+In 2023–24 season, Sharavjamts started all 34 games for the San Francisco Dons, averaged 7.7 points, 3.0 rebounds, and 2.7 assists per game.

 After the season Sharavjamts has announced he has entered the transfer portal second straight season.

 Utah Utes

 On June 4, 2024, Utah Utes men's basketball team announced they signed Sharavjamts for the upcoming season.

 During the 2025 season, Sharavjamts averaged 7.2 points, 3.4 rebounds, and 2.8 assists per game, while shooting 40.6% from the field for the Utah Utes men's basketball.
 Midway through the season, the team underwent a coaching change, followed by an announcement regarding a roster rebuild for the upcoming year.
 After the season Sharavjamts entered the transfer portal.